kevinpt/vhdl-extras/doc/rst/packages.rst

   | Reflect_out: Determine bit order of final crc result

 A CRC can be computed using a set of three functions `init_crc`, `next_crc`, and `end_crc`.
-All functions are assigned to a common variable/signal that maintans the shift register state between succesive calls.
+All functions are assigned to a common variable/signal that maintains the shift register state between successive calls.
 After initialization with `init_crc`, data is processed by repeated calls to `next_crc`.
-The width of the data vector is unconstrained allowing you to process bits in chunks of any desired size.
+The width of the data vector is unconstrained, allowing you to process bits in chunks of any desired size.
 Using a 1-bit array for data is equivalent to a bit-serial CRC implementation.
 When all data has been passed through the CRC it is completed with a call to `end_crc` to produce the final CRC value.